IBM/node-infosvr-commons/README.md

 Creates an authorisation file that can be used with most Information Server CLI tools (so that passwords are not shown in-the-clear on the command line) -- based on the values provided
+NOTE: this must be run from the Information Server environment directly (cannot be run remotely)

 **Parameters**